about

 Hi, I am Jonas.

 I am a quantitative sociologist.
+My research interests cover social stratification, social mobility, and the integration of immigrants and their children.
+I analyze these questions using advanced statistical techniques.
+I am the principal investigator of the project Unequal Trajectories (UneTra), which examines the interplay of residential mobility and integration of among refugees in Germany.
+UneTra is funded by the Leibniz foundation under its SAW competition program.
+I have been a postdoctoral fellow at the department for migration and diversity at the WZB Berlin Social Science Center since March 2020.
+I spent the summer term 2023 as a visiting full professor at the University of Münster teaching courses on social stratification, migration, and philosophy of (social) science.
 After graduating with a Master of Arts from the Institute of Social Sciences at Humboldt-University Berlin, I pursued a doctorate at the Institute of Sociology and Social Psychology at Cologne University under the supervision of Merlin Schaeffer and Marita Jacob.
 I defended my dissertation “Against the odds.
 Education-to-job mismatches and less-educated workers’ pathways into success” with the final grade summa cum laude.
-Since March 2020 I am a postdoctoral fellow at the department for migration and diversity at the WZB Berlin Social Science Center.
 At different points, I have been a visiting student/researcher at the Universiteit van Amsterdam, the CUNY Graduate Center, the Institute for Social and Economic Research (ISER) at Essex University, and the Department of Sociology at Copenhagen University.